-Urban forestry at the University of Toronto focuses in urban trees, and the benefits their canopy provides benefits their green canopy provides us, extends well beyond the classroom.
-Over the years, people are increasingly eager to do more to maintain our urban forest, and that innovative business people are eager to help doing it.
-Our research spans from urban, peri-urban to rural landscapes and their interfaces.
-Work has also focuses on conservation, restoration and long-term strategic planning and management of trees, woodlots, forests, green-areas and green systems that: support biodiversity and environmental protection; sustain cultural landscapes, and their urban and rural communities; provide a range of ecological goods and services; and support and enhance human health and wellbeing.
+Urban forestry at the University of Toronto focuses on urban trees and the benefits their canopy provides.
+Our research spans from urban to peri-urban to rural landscapes and their interfaces.
+We also focus on conservation, restoration and long-term strategic planning and management of trees, woodlots, forests, green-areas and green systems that support biodiversity and environmental protection; sustain cultural landscapes and their urban and rural communities; provide a range of ecological goods and services; and support and enhance human health and well-being.

 - Planning and management of urban and community forests

 - Spatial conservation planning

 - Design and planning of green systems and green-areas networks

 - Estimating ecological and monetary values of forests and green areas

 - Quantifying urban forests and green systems in the context of green infrastructure